 Sam Dubal is a PhD candidate in the UCSF/UC-Berkeley joint medical anthropology program, and an MD candidate at Harvard Medical School.
 His research interests include violence, critical studies of humanitarianism, anti-humanism and post-human anthropology, and radical medicine.

 Dubal is currently completing his PhD dissertation, tentatively entitled "Against Humanity: Life, Violence, and Rebellion in an African Postcolony," based on 13 months of ethnographic fieldwork among former Lord's Resistance Army (LRA) rebels in northern Uganda.

-Dubal earned his BA in Cultural and Social Anthropology with Honors and Distinction from Stanford University.
+Dubal earned his BA in cultural and social anthropology, with honors, from Stanford University.
 At Stanford, he taught a student-initiated course on the anthropology of soccer.
-He also wrote and published his honors thesis, 'The Neoliberalization of Football', on democratic fan movements in Brazil and England in the midst of the global commodification of the game.
-He is a passionate supporter of Arsenal FC and will be closely following and commenting on the World Cup from the UK.
+He also wrote and published his honors thesis, "The Neoliberalization of Football," on democratic fan movements in Brazil and England in the midst of the global commodification of the game.
+Dubal is a passionate supporter of Arsenal FC.